apache/fluo-bytes/README.md

 [![Build Status][ti]][tl] [![Apache License][li]][ll] [![Maven Central][mi]][ml] [![Javadoc][ji]][jl]

-**Apache Fluo Bytes is an API project with the goal of providing an extremely stable library for handling bytes, suitable for use in [Apache Fluo][fluo] and other projects' APIs.**
+**Apache Fluo Bytes is a simple library with the goal of providing an extremely stable API for handling bytes, suitable for use in [Apache Fluo][fluo] and other projects' APIs.**

 ## Features and Goals

-This project aims to fill a void in Java, by providing convenient objects to represent a string of bytes and associated utility classes for situations when a raw byte array is not appropriate.
+This project aims to fill a void in Java, by providing convenient objects to represent a sequence of bytes and associated utility classes for situations when a raw byte array is not appropriate.

 Specifically, it provides a `ByteSequence` interface, analogous to Java's `CharSequence`, an immutable `Bytes` implementation analogous to Java's